mmattbtw/Arctic/README.md

 Arctic bot for Discord. https://arcticbot.com

 # Future plans
 Arctic will soon be much more personalized!
-Here’s some things I have planned:
+Here’s some things that are planned:
 - You will be able to set a name for your Arctic profile.
 This name will be used all across Arctic in commands, error messages and more!
 - Daily briefings.
 If you are offline for more than 8 hours, Arctic will send you some info when you get back online!
 (Premium)